 A study of Western Civilization from the collapse of the Roman Empire to A.D.
 1500 with emphasis on social, cultural, political, and intellectual developments.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Spring, odd-numbered years.

-MALA 5309 (3-3-0) Essentials of East Asian Language (MAGL 5358)
+MALA 5309 (3-3-0) Essentials of East Asian Language (CHIN 4358, MAGL 5358)

 For students involved in East Asian language immersion, this course provides introductory knowledge of essential survival phrases, vocabulary and grammar to communicate at a basic level for living necessities and simple conversations as cultural learners.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Fall.

-MALA 5311 (3-3-0) Political Communication
+MALA 5311 (3-3-0) Political Communication (COMA/POLS 4315)

 A study of new-style American political campaign tactics with an emphasis on how political consultants inform and persuade voters.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.

-MALA 5312 (3-3-0) The Twentieth Century
+MALA 5312 (3-3-0) The Twentieth Century (HIST 4307)

-A study of America and the world since 1900 based on the developing intellectual, cultural, and diplomatic realities.
+À study of Ámerica and the world since 1900 based on the developing intellectual, cultural, and diplomatic realities.
 Among the elements of study will be the shift from utopian idealism to totalitarianism to international collectivism and the presuppositions underlying them.
 Social and cultural features will be emphasized to illustrate this development.
-Spring, even-numbered years.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
+Spring, even-numbered years, Online.

-MALA 5313 (3-3-0) Religion and Politics in the United States
+MALA 5313 (3-3-0) Religion and Politics in the United States (POLS 4306)

 A study of the interaction of religion and politics in the United States.
 Historical developments and contemporary issues, including major U.S. Supreme Court decisions, will be examined.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Fall, even-numbered years.

-MALA 5314 (3-3-0) International Relations
+MALA 5314 (3-3-0) International Relations (POLS 4310)

 An overview of the power structures that govern international relations including international organizations and politics.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Spring, odd-numbered years.

-MALA 5315 (3-3-0) Municipal Government and Urban Development
+MALA 5315 (3-3-0) Municipal Government and Urban Development (POLS 4311, SOCI 4311)

 A study of the development of cities and their organization and government.
 It includes a discussion of the functions, problems, and nature of municipal politics.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Fall, odd-numbered years.
 Prerequisite: 6 hours in political science or instructor approval.

-MALA 5316 (3-3-0) Study of Public Administration
+MALA 5316 (3-3-0) Study of Public Administration (POLS 4312)